B3Kay/benjaminkarlsson.com/src/posts/how-to-type-faster-100-wpm-in-22-days.md

 Why would it matter?
 Let’s say I put myself in the shoes of a professional athlete or an employer who wants to hire a “10x developer” (whatever that is).
 If I’m a professional basketball player, probably my coach and I would care about each individual detail, the way I hold the ball, the way I step.
 If you take your job extremely seriously, you would probably think of every little detail that can improve your productivity as well to create more value.
 Think of it as practicing your footwork as a basketball player; this is your interface with the sport.
 Of course, there are many more factors.
 This is the same with programming.
 You are hired to solve problems related to writing code.
 Hence, the keyboard is your interface.
 To become a faster and more precise basketball player, we need to make drills for our footwork.
 The same applies to programming.
 If we can improve our accuracy and typing speed, we can make fewer mistakes and potentially produce more value, therefore  become more productive.
 Let’s say you could write 2.5 times faster; you could write an A4 page of text in 5 minutes instead of 12.5 minutes.
 This is a huge improvement.
 What it also could mean for your employer is a signal that you take your job very seriously.
 It could show that you are dedicated and passionate about your craft.
 You put extra time and effort into becoming more productive.
 In the end, we have to look at everything as a whole; just putting your fingers on a keyboard faster in itself does not make you a better programmer, of course.

+> If you want to get indepth into why you should type fast a as a programmer, read Steve Yegge's article: [Programmings dirtiest little secret](https://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html?m=1#:~:text=Do%20you%20need%20to%20learn%20to%20type%3F)

 ### Why Typing Faster Matters